Career burnout is becoming increasingly common and is a hot topic lately, particularly for physicians and other healthcare workers.

 It may be that we’re more willing to admit we’re feeling burned out when we know about half of our colleagues have reported feeling that way.
 Studies and surveys on burnout vary in how burnout is defined, but most that I’ve come across show increasing rates that approach or exceed 50%.

 Interestingly, the Mayo study reported that men and women were happy outside of work at a rate of 69% and 67% respectively, while only 45% of men and 39% of women report being happy at work.
-I’ve said many times that my interest in early retirement is not due to hating my job.
-I often like it, but I’ve always preferred my days off.
+I’ve said many times that my interest in early retirement did not come from hating my job.
+I often enjoyed it, but I always preferred my days off.

 Clearly, I am not alone in my assessment.
 Most physicians, and I would bet most people, are happier spending their time as they please away from their job than they are while on the clock.